 Thesis

-It does this by adding a lightweight definition language (semantic layer, ERD, etc), providing static typing/enforcement, and handling joins [1-1, 1-many, many to 1], aggregations, filtering and nulls automatically.
+To capture the iterative SQL development loop, Trilogy includes a lightweight definition language directly in the language, allowing you query and evolve the semantic layer in the same tool - and even in the same query session.
+This definition language (semantic layer, ERD, etc), providing static typing/enforcement, and handling joins [1-1, 1-many, many to 1], aggregations, filtering and nulls automatically.

 import store_sales as store_sales;